If given the opportunity, 50% of Moldovans would leave their country to work abroad.

 Petrov shares that, after he started to farm the land, “I realized that if I wanted to grow my business, I would need to use my knowledge, but I would need more resources.”
 After learning about Invest Credit, he took out a loan of $100 to do just that.
 Since then, he has used additional loans—totaling more than $25,000—to grow his farm and purchase a tractor and tools to increase his productivity.

 Today, Petrov’s farm has expanded into an agribusiness that includes 46 greenhouses, and he has earned a reputation for producing the most flavorful vegetables in town.

 In addition to the material impact he’s personally experienced, Petrov is excited about the way he has helped stimulate the local economy.
 He has 10 seasonal employees but wants to expand his impact further: Petrov dreams of purchasing a larger refrigerator to increase the amount of produce he can store and sell, enabling him to offer his employees year-round work.
 “I had many opportunities to leave the country for work before,” he says, but “I want to make my own contribution to the Moldovan economy through my business.”

 With more employees and a larger community presence than microbusinesses, SMEs have great potential to positively impact their communities.
 While the HOPE network serves men and women regardless of religious affiliation or spiritual interest, we celebrate the unique opportunity SME owners who follow Christ have to use their businesses as a platform to live out their faith.

-A dentist since 2003, Sergiy Andries knows his craft well.
-After renting office space for many years, Sergiy used a loan from Invest-Credit to purchase and refinish his own space.
+A dentist since 2003, Sergiu Andries knows his craft well.
+After renting office space for many years, Sergiu used a loan from Invest Credit to purchase and refinish his own space.
 He’s confident this new location will attract more patients, as it’s located near public transportation and further away from his competition.